 Hitting your 30s can be great, but it can also herald in an unnerving time of change.
 Friendship groups splinter and reform under the guise of weddings, mortgages and babies.
 If you’re not meeting milestones constructed by society, there’s potential for feeling isolated or left behind.
 This, despite the fact that opting for a lifestyle that breaks the norms can often come with more autonomy, freedom and time.

 That’s the space Flash Pack co-founder Radha Vyas found herself in when she cast around for someone to join her on a trip to Cambodia a decade ago.
-“I was single, in my 30s, completely tired of my job and desperate for a holiday,” she recalls.
+“I was single, in my 30s, completely tired of my job and desperate for a vacation,” she recalls.
 “I racked my brain and my Facebook account but the reality slowly sunk in – I had no one to travel with.
-All my friends were busy booking holidays to Devon and the Maldives with their children or new partners.”
+All my friends were busy booking holidays with their children or new partners.”

 Radha is far from alone in feeling the way that she did